-Pittman received his BFA from California Institute of the Arts, Valencia, CA in 1974 and his MFA from California Institute of the Arts, Valencia, CA in 1976.
-Recent solo exhibitions of his work include a forthcoming exhibition at the Hammer Museum, Los Angeles, CA (2019), Lari Pittman: Mood Books, the Huntington Library, Art Collections, and Botanical Gardens, San Marino, CA (2016); Lari Pittman, Le Consortium, Dijon, France (2013); A Decorated Chronology, Museum of Contemporary Art St. Louis, St. Louis, MO (2013); Lari Pittman, Villa Arson, Nice, France (2005); Lari Pittman, Los Angeles County Museum of Art, Los Angeles, CA (1996), Contemporary Arts Museum, Houston, TX (1996), Corcoran Museum, Washington D.C.
-(1997); Lari Pittman: Works on paper, 1982 to 1995, the Hammer Museum, Los Angeles, CA (1996), University Art Museum, University of California, Santa Barbara, Santa Barbara, CA (1996).
-Select group exhibitions featuring Pittman’s work include Waking Dream, Ruby City, San Antonio, TX (forthcoming); Less Is a Bore: Maximalist Art & Design, ICA Boston, Boston, MA (forthcoming); cart, horse, cart, Lehmann Maupin, New York, NY (forthcoming); Give a Damn., the Frances Young Tang Teaching Museum and Art Gallery, Skidmore College, Saratoga Springs, NY (2018); The Long Run, Museum of Modern Art, New York, NY (2017); Between Two Worlds: Art of California, San Francisco Museum of Modern Art, San Francisco, CA (2017); Inaugural Installation, the Broad, Los Angeles, CA, (2015); The Art of Our Time, Museum of Contemporary Art, Los Angeles, Los Angeles, CA (2015); Art AIDS America, West Hollywood Library and One Archives Gallery and Museum, Los Angeles, CA (2015), Tacoma Art Museum, Tacoma, WA (2015), Zuckerman Museum of Art, Kennesaw, GA (2016), the Bronx Museum of the Arts, New York, NY (2016), Alphawood Gallery, Chicago, IL (2017); America is Hard to See, Whitney Museum of American Art, New York, NY (2015); Earthly Delights, Museum of Contemporary Art Chicago, Chicago, IL (2014); and Comic Future, Ballroom Marfa, Marfa, TX (2013), Wexner Center for the Arts, Columbus, OH, (2014).
+Pittman received his B.F.A. from California Institute of the Arts, Valencia, CA in 1974 and his M.F.A. from California Institute of the Arts, Valencia, CA in 1976.
+Solo exhibitions of his work have been organized at Museo Jumex, Mexico City, Mexico (2022); Hammer Museum, Los Angeles, CA (2019); The Huntington Library, Art Collections, and Botanical Gardens, San Marino, CA (2016); Le Consortium, Dijon, France (2013); Museum of Contemporary Art St. Louis, St. Louis, MO (2013); Villa Arson, Nice, France (2005); Los Angeles County Museum of Art (LACMA), Los Angeles, CA (1996); Contemporary Arts Museum, Houston, TX (1996); Corcoran Gallery, Washington, D.C.
+(1997); Hammer Museum, Los Angeles, CA (1996); and University Art Museum, University of California Santa Barbara, Santa Barbara, CA (1996), among others.
+Select group exhibitions featuring Pittman’s work include COPY PASTE, Kistefos Museum, Jevnaker, Norway (2023); Chapter Three, Amore Pacific Museum of Art, Seoul, South Korea (2021); Invisible Sun, The Broad, Los Angeles, CA (2021); Duro Olowu: Seeing Chicago, Museum of Contemporary Art, Chicago, IL (2020); 50 + 50: A Creative Century from Chouinard to CalArts, REDCAT, Los Angeles, CA (2020); Waking Dream, Ruby City, San Antonio, TX (2019); Less Is a Bore: Maximalist Art & Design, Institute of Contemporary Art, Boston, MA (2019); Give a Damn., the Frances Young Tang Teaching Museum and Art Gallery, Skidmore College, Saratoga Springs, NY (2018); The Long Run, The Museum of Modern Art, New York, NY (2017); Between Two Worlds: Art of California, San Francisco Museum of Modern Art (SFMOMA), San Francisco, CA (2017); Inaugural Installation, The Broad, Los Angeles, CA, (2015); The Art of Our Time, Museum of Contemporary Art, Los Angeles, CA (2015); Art AIDS America, West Hollywood Library and One Archives Gallery and Museum, Los Angeles, CA (2015), Tacoma Art Museum, Tacoma, WA (2015), Zuckerman Museum of Art, Kennesaw, GA (2016), the Bronx Museum of the Arts, New York, NY (2016), Alphawood Gallery, Chicago, IL (2017); America is Hard to See, Whitney Museum of American Art, New York, NY (2015); Earthly Delights, Museum of Contemporary Art Chicago, Chicago, IL (2014); and Comic Future, Ballroom Marfa, Marfa, TX (2013), Wexner Center for the Arts, Columbus, OH, (2014).
 Pittman has participated in multiple biennial exhibitions, including documenta X, Kassel, Germany (1997) and the 1997, 1995, 1993, and 1985 Whitney Biennial exhibitions.